 Before Kentucky was a state, the community at the mouth of Limestone Creek was formed where the first barrels of bourbon were shipped down the Ohio River.
 The village of Limestone was later incorporated as the City of Maysville in 1787, and the City Commission paid homage to that early community of pioneers in naming its entertainment destination center the Landing at Limestone.

 Within this historic area, visitors will find the Kentucky Gateway Museum Center and its Old Pogue Experience, which tells the story of the birth of bourbon and features tastings of Old Pogue Bourbon.
 A number of restaurants and bars within the EDC offer a wide variety of bourbons, including Two Twelve Market, Kenton Stories with Spirit, O’Rourke’s Pub, and Crowe Bar.

-The area also includes two historic theaters, community pubs, a charming cafe and two parks, a hotel overlooking the Ohio River, public access to the river and pier, two conference/event centers, galleries, gift shops, and ample public parking.
+The area also includes numerous historic buildings, community pubs, restaurants, parks, a hotel overlooking the Ohio River, public access to the river and pier, conference/event centers, galleries, gift shops, and ample public parking.
 And just two blocks south of the district is the National Underground Railroad Museum.

 The map below shows the EDC boundaries in red, and common areas in yellow are where alcoholic beverages may be carried in public.
 Alcoholic beverages must be in plastic cups and purchased from a licensed vendor.
 Double click on map to enlarge or download map here.